-- 1. Push the button to the OFF position.
-The indicator light on the button will go off. (which will appear on the display, if so equipped.) - 2.
-Turn the air flow control dial to the position. - 3.
-Turn the fan control dial to the desired position.
+- 1. Push the S button to the OFF position.
+The indicator light on the S button will go off.
+(S will appear on the display, if so equipped.) - 2.
+Turn the air flow control dial to the bosition. - 3.
+Turn the fan control dial to the desired position. - 4.
 Turn the temperature control dial to the desired position.